Video Production Tips

 Compact Fluorescent Lights for Video Production

-Compact Fluorescent lights (compact flo as they are nicknamed) are becoming popular as the new “green” way to light your home and you can find the bulbs almost everywhere now.
-Their actual “greenness” has been debated, but they have many wonderful features outside of that.
+Compact Fluorescent lights (compact flo as they are nicknamed) became popular as the new “green” way to light your home beginning in the 90s.
+They were meant to replace incandescent bulbs.
+As they became popular in homes, the style was adapted for use in TV and video production.
+Tungsten halogen had been the TV and video production standard for years, but that was quickly changing.
+You’ll find compact fluorescent bulbs almost everywhere now.
+Their actual “greenness” has been debated, but they have many features beyond supposedly being environmentally friendly.

-Compact Fluorescent lights on the other hand, do not get hot.
-That feature, in and of itself, makes me want to buy some.
-Sitting under tungsten halogen lights is so hot as to be dreadfully uncomfortable.
+Compact Fluorescent lights, on the other hand, do not get so hot.
+Sitting under tungsten halogen lights can be dreadfully uncomfortable.
 They heat up the entire room FAST.
-That leads to having to crank up the air conditioner, which you really can’t do while shooting video if it is not a noisy one.
-Most a/cs are noisy so it stays off so you get better sound and everyone just roasts.
-No fun!
+That leads to having to crank up the air conditioner, which you really can’t do while shooting video for audio reasons.
+(Most are noisy, professional crews often turn them off to get better sound, and everyone just roasts.
+No fun!)

-Compact flo lights also use less electricity.
-That’s one of the biggest things that make them a “green alternative.”
-Compact fluorescent light bulbs crank out an amazing amount of light for the wattage used compared to other kinds of light bulbs.
+Compact flo lights use significantly less electricity than tungsten, but more than LED.
+Compact fluorescent light bulbs crank out an amazing amount of light for the wattage used compared to most other kinds of light bulbs, except for LED, which barely use a trickle of electricity.

-All-in-all, I think compact fluorescent lights are a fantastic addition to the world of video production equipment.
+All-in-all, I think compact fluorescent lights are a nice addition to the world of video production equipment.
 I bet that guy whose wall I burned a hole in would agree.
+But to be totally honest, I have grown to prefer LED lights, which are generally much smaller and stay even cooler to the touch.

 Thanks for reading Video Production Tips